Atlanticity91/MicroLua/README.md

 > [!CAUTION]
 > Macos isn't implemented yet.

-To build the project files simply run Setup-Linux.sh
+To build the project files simply run Setup-Macos.sh

 # Documentation
 Documentation for the library can be found under [Documentation/index.html](./Documentation/index.html)